quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/uniform_grid.md

 `max_points` bounds total points in a grid, not points per axis.
 Retained spectra, transient batch arrays, final mesh nodes and cumulative diagonalizations measure different quantities.
-Validation and density recomputation add work beyond the final mesh size.
+Root searches and density recomputation add work beyond the final mesh size.
 None of these settings is a total-process RSS limit.

 Direct diagonalization is the default.
 Explicit `RationalFOE` is supported only